WillianMafra/WillianMafra/README.md

 <br>

-- Self-taught Fullstack Developer
+- Self-taught Software Developer
 - B2 English Level - 57/100 at EFSET and 83/120 at TOEFL
-- Currently learning about AWS and Flutterflow
+- Currently learning about AWS and React Native

 <br>